 How to use this article

-This guide contains lots of helpful tips you can use to improve your presentation skills.
-We’ve divided it into three sections so you can work through your preparation chronologically.
+This guide contains lots of helpful tips on how to improve your presentation skills.
+We’ve divided it into sections so you can work through your preparation chronologically.
 We’d recommend starting at the beginning, but feel free to click below to jump to your favourite bit.

 A note on presentation nerves